tallinn1960/rain_collected/README.md

 Head over to the [Google Benchmark Repository](https://github.com/google/benchmark.git) and install the benchmark library from source.
 Make sure to use clang and clang++ from the Swift tarball to build the library.
-Build the Release version of the library and install it following the instructions in the README.md file.
+Build the Release version of the library and **install** it following the instructions in the README.md file, so cmake can find it.

 ### Install Zig
 Nothing special here.
 Just follow the instructions on the [Zig website](https://ziglang.org).